Cats are worthy of being muses and the famous cat paintings are a witness to it.

 Like Marguerite Gérard, Chagall also used cats as companions of the main subject, poets, musicians, and women.

 13. Raminou, Suzan Valadon

 Suzan Valadon, the first woman painter to get admitted to Société Nationale des Beaux-Arts, was a French painter known for her still paintings.

-But she was majorly famous for her female nudes that were painted from her perspective.
+But she was majorly famous for her female nude paintings made from her perspective.

 Suzan was also a cat lover and painted their portraits quite often.

 Her famous paintings of cats have been of her favorite kitty Raminou.